-Legislative Elections in Senegal: the Heads of the AU and ECOWAS Election Observation Missions (EOMs) meet observers and carry out a series of visits
+Legislative Elections in Senegal: the Heads of the AU and ECOWAS Election Observation Missions (EOMs) Meet Observers and Carry Out a Series of Visits

-Legislative Elections in Senegal: the Heads of the AU and ECOWAS Election Observation Missions (EOMs) meet observers and carry out a series of visits17 Nov, 2024
+Legislative Elections in Senegal: the Heads of the AU and ECOWAS Election Observation Missions (EOMs) Meet Observers and Carry Out a Series of Visits18 Nov, 2024

 In the context of the legislative elections of 17 November 2024 in Senegal, Ambassador Francis Alex Tsegah, Head of the Economic Community of West African States (ECOWAS) EOM and Ambassador Aristide Calixte Mbari, Head of the African Union (AU) EOM, , met on Friday 15 November 2024 in Dakar with the 104 observers who will be deployed in the field as part of the joint ECOWAS-AU observation mission.